Race and Ethnicity

 - Who do I contact if I face racial or discriminatory incidents?

-Murray State offers an Under-represented Students scholarship for the 2013-2014 academic year.
-See our scholarship page for more information on how to apply for this and many other scholarships.
+See our scholarship page for more information on how to apply for scholarships.
+The funds from the Study

 Other minority-specific study abroad scholarships: